Andrewsyl/222/README.md

 3. cd to 222 folder and enter 'pip install -r requirements.txt'.
 4. To initialise the database:

-- run python in the terminata and enter 'from app import db'.
+- run python in the terminal and enter 'from app import db'.
 - then 'db.create_all()'
 - followed by 'exit()'